 Old Christmas trees are picked up curbside and are chipped by the city as part of their normal landscaping and yard debris removal service.
 Mulch generated goes to Gardendale city landscaping.

 The City of Homewood offers curbside pickup for trees.
 But if you want to recycle, then take the tree to a bin on the gravel lot at Manhattan St near the park.
 There’s also a drop-off site at Mega Field at the West Homewood Athletic Complex.

 Christmas trees will be picked up curbside in January and are chipped by the city as part of their normal landscaping and yard debris removal service on regularly scheduled pickup days.
 There will also be a drop-off site on Municipal Lane, across from the Lake House.
 Signs will be posted on Municipal Lane after Christmas.

-County citizens can drop off their trees for recycling on December 26 through the first week in January at the following locations:
+County citizens can drop off their trees for recycling on December 26 through January 7th at the following locations:

 Pelham City Park (off US 31 in Pelham)

 Ray Building (off Alabama 70 in Columbiana)